-Fr.
-Charles Andalikiewicz was pastor at St. Paul’s when asked by Archbishop Strecker to begin the new parish.
-With about 400 families, Fr.
-Charles met for Sunday liturgies at Santa Fe Trail Junior High.
-Two years later the expanding parish family moved its temporary church to Tomahawk Elementary School.
-Meanwhile, land was purchased at 143rd and Brougham and a building program began.
-Actual work on the new church-school complex began with groundbreaking ceremonies on September 30, 1984.
-Archbishop Strecker blessed the site with hundreds of parishioners in attendance for the celebration.
-Construction continued for more than two years.
-On Christmas Eve, December 24, 1986 at 5:00 PM, the doors of Prince of Peace Catholic Church opened for the first time to welcome the parish family to its first Mass in the new Church!
+When Archbishop Strecker initiated the formation of the new parish, he appointed Fr.
+Charles Andalikiewicz as the first Pastor.
+He was formerly the Pastor of St. Paul’s.
+On the weekend of September 8 and 9, 1979, Fr.
+Charles held the first Mass for the new parish along with 400 families at Santa Fe Trail Junior High.
+Within two years the expanded parish moved its temporary church to Tomahawk Elementary School.
+At this time, land was purchased at 143rd and Brougham and the building process began.
+On September 30, 1984, the groundbreaking ceremonies were held and Archbishop Strecker blessed the site with hundreds of parishioners in attendance.
+Construction continued for the next two years.
+It was with great pleasure and blessings that on Christmas Eve in 1986, at five o’clock, that the doors of Prince of Peace Catholic Church were opened!
+What a wonderful way to welcome the parish family to its very first Mass in the new Church!